varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-1-dir/assets.md

 Johnson Controls offers to install a new computer-controlled lighting system that will reduce electric bills by 90,000 USD in each of the next three years.
 The system costs 230,000 USD and takes 1-year to install.
 The building owner has a `r̄ = 4%` discount rate per year (constant for the lifetime of the project).
 Should the owner install the system?

 __Solution:__ Let's assume a discrete discount factor model and compute the net present value of the project.

-If the net present value is positive, the owner should install the system.
-If the net present value is negative, the owner should not install the system.
-[Julia](https://julialang.org) code to compute the net present value of the project is shown below:
+* If the net present value is positive, the owner should install the system:
+* If the net present value is negative, the owner should not install the system.

+The [Julia](https://julialang.org) code to compute the net present value of the project is shown below:

 ```julia
 cashflows = [-230,90,90,90];